EllyKiplaa/Angular-App/README.md

 | Downvote |Click `more details` then click `downvote` button |  Increased number of downvotes|
 | Delete a quote | Click `more details` then click `delete quote`| Quote is deleted |

-## Known Bugs
+##  Bugs
 The highest number of votes does not highlight.
+The users name when submiting the input does not display

 ## Live Website
 View the complete site [here](https://ellykiplaa.github.io/Angular-App/)

 ## Technologies Used
-It is built using Angular JS, HTML, Bootstrap.
+It is built using Angular JS, HTML, Bootstrap, GitHub ,Nodejs,VsCode.

 ## Contributors
  - Eli Kiplangat